rainmanh/jumpscale_core8/docs/GettingStarted/Installation.md

 apt-get install -y python3.5 curl
 ```

-If you are using an OpenvCloud Ubuntu, please be sure the hostname is well set:
+If you are using an image of Ubuntu prepared by OpenvCloud , please be sure the hostname is well set:
 ```
 grep $(hostname) /etc/hosts || sed -i "s/.1 localhost/.1 localhost $(hostname)/g" /etc/hosts
 ```